rcoh/rcoh-dot-me-v2/content/posts/hash-map-analysis.md

 ## Golang
 [Source](https://github.com/golang/go/blob/master/src/runtime/hashmap.go)

 **Scheme:** Chaining, with some optimizations.
 The chains are composed of buckets.
 Each bucket has 8 slots.
 Once all 8 slots are consumed, an overflow bucket is chained to the first bucket.
-Storing 8 key-value pairs in contiguous reduces the amount of memory accesses and memory allocations when reading and writing to the map.
+Storing 8 key-value pairs in contiguous memory reduces the amount of memory accesses and memory allocations when reading and writing to the map.

 **Growth Rate:** 2x.
 When a lot of deletions occur, a map of the same size is allocated to garbage collect the unused buckets.